Dana Williams (singer): Early life

-Dana Williams was born in Los Angeles on July 17 of 1989 to musician and songwriter David Williams (guitarist), famed for his work with Michael Jackson for over 30 years.
+Dana Williams was born in Los Angeles on July 17 of 1989 to musician and songwriter David Williams, famed for his work with Michael Jackson for over 30 years.
 Her older sister Davida Williams is an actress.
 As a child, Williams split her time between Los Angeles, the home of her father, and New York City, the home of her mother.
 As a child, she also lived for a short time in Vineyard Haven, Massachusetts on Martha's Vineyard during which time she attended Tisbury School.
 During her childhood, she often accompanied her father to the recording studio and eventually met Michael Jackson because of her father's position as the singer's guitarist.
 After the studio sessions, Williams would often go home and practice writing love songs due to her father's influence.
 For a middle school Black History Month project, Williams discovered and learned about legendary Jazz musician Ella Fitzgerald.
 This project opened Williams up to Jazz music, along with the influence of her maternal grandmother, who was a Jazz singer and often sang songs to Williams and her sister as infants.
 When she was in fourth grade, Williams was selected to sing "Hard Knock Life (Ghetto Anthem)" with Jay-Z for a Television special.
 As Williams got older and grew up in New York, she became exposed to the works of Billie Holiday and started to attend and perform at Jazz Clubs throughout the city, particularly Lenox Lounge, which was frequented by Holiday throughout her career.
 She began writing her own music when she was 14 or 15.

 Williams attended Middle School, High School, and College in New York, studying music at both the Masters School and Sarah Lawrence College, where she mastered the guitar and became trained in both classical and contemporary styles of music.
 At Sarah Lawrence, her primary focus of study was poetry and creative writing.
 She majored in writing for the majority of her time at Sarah Lawrence, but realized that writing books and poetry would not be enough to make a successful career.
 She started to write and perform songs more often and eventually picked up a double major in music and poetry during her sophomore year.
 During college, Williams became an award-winning, published poet, an accomplishment she says influences the poetic and emotional nature of her song lyrics.
 She cites Louise Glück and Dennis Nurkse as two of her favorite poets, the latter of whom was one of her professors while she was studying at Sarah Lawrence.